ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 Using Oblivious HTTP adds both cryptographic and latency to requests relative to a simple HTTP request-response exchange.
-Deploying relay services that are on path between clients and servers avoids adding significant additional delay due to network topology.
+Deploying relay services that are on path between Clients and servers avoids adding significant additional delay due to network topology.
 A study of a similar system {{ODoH}} found that deploying proxies close to servers was most effective in minimizing additional latency.